SmartArmStack/SmartArmStack.github.io/docs/README.md

 ##### Python

 :::{important}
-Because ROS2 does not currently support `venv`, it is recommended to install this system-wide.
+Because `ROS 2` does not currently support `venv`, it is recommended to install this system-wide.
 :::